beos33/noxasense/docs/api.md

 ## Notes

-- Each endpoint handles its specific data type independently
-- Session data is sent only when a new session is created
+- Pageview data includes all performance metrics and session information
 - Pageview data is sent when the user leaves the page
-- All endpoints are public but require valid payload structure
+- The endpoint is public but requires valid payload structure
 - Consider implementing:
   - Schema validation for payloads
   - Rate limiting per application_id